tradex-app/TradeX-chart/README.md

 ## WIP - under heavy development - NOT production ready

 TradeX-chart is a trade chart written in plain (vanilla) JavaScript with one dependency only; use it with any framework or backend.
+Customize and theme the chart any way to match your website or app.

 ![](assets/EMA.png)